rui314/mold/BUGS.md

 `_start`.

-Investigation: I opened up gdb and found that the program reads a bogus value from a TLS block.
+Investigation: I opened up gdb and found that the program reads a bogus value from some array.
 It looks like `memcpy` failed to copy proper data there.
-After some investigation, I noticed that `memcpy` doesn't copy data at all but instead returns the address of `__memcpy_avx_unaligned` function, which is a real `memcpy` function optimized for machines with the AVX registers.
+After some investigation, I noticed that `memcpy` did't copy data at all but instead returned the address of `__memcpy_avx_unaligned` function, which is a real `memcpy` function optimized for machines with the AVX registers.